By Edwige Simon, Faculty Director of the Graduate Certificate in Language Teaching with Technology, the University of Colorado Boulder.

 Rosen also recommends assigning interpretive and presentational activities outside of the classroom “because it allows students to go at their own pace, especially if the task is followed by a concept check that gives them immediate feedback that the instructor can see as well.”

-Clouser also assigns a wide variety of mostly interpretive and presentational activities online using tools such as Edpuzzle, Adobe spark, and the Canvas discussion board.
+Clouser also assigns a wide variety of mostly interpretive and presentational activities online using tools such as Edpuzzle, Adobe spark (now called Adobe Express), and the Canvas discussion board.
 It allows her to expose her students to Spanish-speaking accents other than her own, and students can work in groups if they want to.
 Although not required to do so, many students choose to work collaboratively, which helps to build the sense of community that they thought was missing from the school and that partially motivated the implementation of a blended curriculum.